 If they’re not available then I bet you can find something similar in your country.

 A few years ago I used to use cleansing wipes and I’d get through loads of them!
 I wore makeup every day and used a few wipes to remove it at bedtime.
 Then I switched to bottles of cleanser and cotton wool, but I’d still waste so much cotton wool each day.

 Now I use reusable makeup remover pads!
-I bought some off Amazon, some of eBay and also from a brand called EcoLiving.
+I bought some off Amazon, some from eBay and also from a brand called EcoLiving.
 Simply use them, wash them and reuse them for ages!

 2. LiveCoco recyclable electric toothbrush heads

 I much prefer using an electric toothbrush, even though I have seen all the bamboo toothbrushes out there.
-I was so happy when I discovered LiveCoco who sell Oral B compatible toothbrush heads, but with a closed loop recycling system!
+I was so happy when I discovered LiveCoco sell Oral B compatible toothbrush heads, but with a closed-loop recycling system!

 Simply collect all the used LiveCoCo toothbrush heads and send them back for recycling.

 I usually buy mine from eBay or Amazon, but they have some good deals on their own website too.

 3. Friction free shaving recyclable razor blade subscription